 Mr Vela said:

 If we handle this correctly, then maybe we can move to more of a remote workforce.
 However, employers need to coordinate in a non-invasive way.

-Whilst part of the White House Emergency Preparedness and Continuity of Government Council, Mr Vera years before the outbreak of COVID-19 helped to establish remote working as a solution to an emergency crisis that the US may face.
+Whilst part of the White House Emergency Preparedness and Continuity of Government Council, Mr Vela years before the outbreak of COVID-19 helped to establish remote working as a solution to an emergency crisis that the US may face.